 The project is being developed and currently owned by Emirates Water and Electricity.

-The project is expected to supply enough clean energy to power 22,500 households.
+The project is expected to supply enough clean energy to power 22,500 households, to offset 1,500,000t of carbon dioxide emissions (CO2) a year.

 Municipal solid waste will be used as a feedstock to power the project.